-In 2021, we are a largely remote workforce and many of us now depend on flexible approaches to our jobs.
-Working from home wasn't always mainstream and used to be reserved for only certain employees, either as a luxury or necessity.
-Only one in ten (9.5%) people in the UK worked from home in 1999, according to a Labour Force Survey issued by the Office for National Statistics (ONS).
-Twenty years later, and a report from the CIPD Job Quality Index suggests the number of people working remotely has doubled to 54%.
+Before COVID, working from home was often reserved for certain employees as a job perk or, in some cases, as a necessity.
+Only one in ten (9.5%) of UK workers got to do their jobs from home in 1999, according to a Labour Force Survey, issued by the Office for National Statistics (ONS).
+By 2020, a report from the CIPD Job Quality Index stated that that number jumped to 54%.

 What is flexible working?